-Seniors may request a teacher internship as an elective based on approval of the principal in consultation with the Dean of Students and Dean of Academics.
+Seniors may request a teacher internship as an elective based on approval of the principal in consultation with the Dean of Students and Assistant Principal for Academics.
 Students should have a 2.5 GPA and a strong attendance and discipline record.
 Students do not receive a letter grade for internships, but rather either a Pass or Fail.